-Civil Engineering is an international profession that involves the design, construction, operation and improvement of the built environment.
+Civil Engineering is an international profession that involves the design, construction, operatio, and improvement of the built environment.
 Civil Engineers provide the technical expertise and management skills to plan, design, construct and maintain such facilities as buildings, air and sea ports, water supply systems, waste treatment systems, road and rail networks and bridges - in a sustainable manner to reduce the impact on the environment.
 This programme takes place at Campus Horsens.

 Content and Structure

 The programme is organised in seven semesters, where each semester deals with a specific topic.

 This approach gradually leads to an understanding of all aspects of the civil engineering process, such as building design, town development and the planning and implementation of building projects.

 The programme provides you with a solid theoretical education combined with hands-on experience gained from practical assignments solved individually as well as in groups.
 Theory and class-teaching will predominate at the beginning of the course, whereas later on work will be more project-oriented reflecting the fact that Civil Engineers often work on projects involving many people.

 The learning process covers theory in combination with a number of multidisciplinary projects to be carried out both individually as well as in groups.
 Theory lessons and classes will have a higher intensity at the beginning of each semester, whereas they later on tend to be more project-oriented.